-When a fighter asks for stoppage of time by rising right hand (Opponent must immediately go to the neutral corner) When referee sees it's necessary to correct a fighter's equipment or uniform When referee sees that a fighter is injured (Maximum time for doctor's intervention is 2 minutes for all fighters.
+- When the referee gives a warning to a fighter (The opponent must immediately go to the neutral corner) - When a fighter asks for stoppage of time by rising right hand (opponent must immediately go to the neutral corner) - When a referee sees that it's necessary to correct a fighter's equipment or uniform - When referee sees that a fighter is injured (Maximum time for doctor's intervention is 2 minutes for all fighters.

 ART.
-5. LEGAL TARGET AREAS The following parts of the body may be attacked using the authorized fighting techniques: Head Torso Leg Front, side and forehead.
-Front and side Above waist, Below Ankle/mid-calf (Foot Sweeps are allowed.)
-It is prohibited to:
+5 LEGAL TARGET AREAS

+The following parts of the body may be attacked using the authorized fighting techniques:

+Head

+Front and side